nballou/gaming-confounds/ms.typ

    I've been away with some long term friends who I hadn't seen in a long time, it meant less time gaming but made my very happy. _(P5302158, man, 36)_
 ]

-That travel would disrupt access to gaming equipment is logical---this may be especially the case for the participants of this particular study, who primarily play games on Xbox (as opposed to a portable system such as the Nintendo Switch).
+That travel would disrupt access to gaming equipment is logical---especially for the participants of this particular study, who primarily play games on Xbox (as opposed to portable-by-default platforms such as smartphone and Nintendo Switch).

 === Additional Leisure Time NOT Involving Travel (#greenUp Playtime, #greenUp Wellbeing)